CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/index.rst

 components define and collect the simulation, generated-data components prepare the representation used during transport, and transport components implement the numerical algorithms shared by the execution backends.
-The middle column of the table maps each component to the corresponding role in the figure.
+The middle column of the table below maps each component to the corresponding role in the figure above.

 .. list-table::
    :header-rows: 1